Codycoder/MasterMind/README.md

 # MasterMind

 This is a solution to a coding challenge I received as a pre-interview step after applying to a job.
+The solution is a playable console app that I wrote in Visual Studio in C#.

 # The Problem: